 Who should be planning the demand?
 Unfortunately, this varies by organization.
 For a consumer product company, it would make sense to have a team dedicated to this job, since margins are generally small, and inventory requires constant attention.
 If you are at a professional services company, this is something that could likely be done by practice managers.
 Hospitality companies should probably also have managers maintaining these numbers.
 Overall, the question comes down to the importance of the demand forecast, and whether it is time consuming enough to require specific resources to manage.

-How does the demand planning fit into the rest of the organization’s systems?
+How does the vision of demand planning fit into the rest of the organization’s systems?
 There are two sides to this.
 Data coming in, and data going out.

 Many systems will already give you a starting point for what is coming in.
 Salesforce is a big one for most companies, but there are always other sources.
 You could be reliant on an order system which has all future orders tracked, or an external data source like Nielson to drive your forecast.
 I believe it is important to connect these systems together and have a process that incorporates them together.